yoachim/21_Scratch/metric_audit/metrics.md

 Described in this AAS Research Note:  https://iopscience.iop.org/article/10.3847/2515-5172/abd6e2

 The general conclusion is that while we can alter the survey strategy to increase the SNR on DCR measurments, the gain is not particularly impressive.
+Should confirm this with the latest cadence notes.

 ### Spatial Dithering ###

 Lots of earlier work from Humna Awan (https://ui.adsabs.harvard.edu/abs/2016ApJ...829...50A/abstract).

 I think we have concluded that our default spatial dithering scheme is adequate and should not artificially create power around 1 degree scales.

 ### Follow up Observatories ###